Welcome to Kibbutz Samar!

 Climate

 Samar is located in the Arava, an extreme desert region.
 This means that the area receives less than 70mm annual rainfall, which leaves the soil very arid.
 The area surrounding Samar has very little vegetation, except for irrigated locations.
-But the kibbutz itself is a snall oasis, with green grass, trees and plants, and birds of all kinds.
+But the kibbutz itself is a small oasis, with green grass, trees and plants, and birds of all kinds.

 For most of the year, Samar’s weather is very hot and dry.
 Summer temperatures range from 35-40°C in the daytime and 25-35°C at night.
 Because humidity is also extremely low (around 20% in the summer), the heat is more endurable here than in places with high humidity, and summer nights are very pleasant.
 The winters (mostly January and February) are mild, with afternoon temperatures usually around 20-25 degrees celcius.
-Some winter nights can drop to 10 degrees or lower, but almost never near zero. you do decide to visit this region, remember one thing: you need to drink plenty of water to avoid becoming dehydrated!
+Some winter nights can drop to 10 degrees or lower, but almost never near zero.
+Should you decide to visit this region, remember one thing: you need to drink plenty of water to avoid becoming dehydrated!

 Location